Develop your app

-All the librairies needed to run your application will be loaded in that memory.
+All the libraries needed to run your application will be loaded in that memory.
 Therefore, the effective memory size available for your application is about:

-When calling the docker on your localhost, you can use the option
+When running the Docker container locally, you can use the option

 --memory to estimate your effective memory size.
 See our github for more details.

-Please find below limitations that you need to consider to be able to run your application in MSE:
+Please find below limitations that you need to consider to be able to run your application in Cosmian Enclave: